Brigham Young Monument

 The Brigham Young Monument (or Pioneer Monument) is a bronzed historical monument located on the north sidewalk of the intersection at Main and South Temple Streets of Salt Lake City, Utah.
 It was erected in honour of pioneer-colonizer, Utah governor, and LDS Church president Brigham Young who led the Mormon pioneers into the Utah Territory in 1847.
-The base of the twenty-five-foot monument has the bronze figure of an Indian facing east and that of a bearded fur trapper facing west, both of which preceded the Mormon settlers.
-On the south side is a bronze bas-relief of a pioneer man, woman, and child, while another bronze plaque has a list of the pioneers who arrived in the Salt Lake Valley on July 24, 1847, and their equipment.
+The base of the twenty-five-foot monument has the bronze figure of a Native American facing east and that of a bearded fur trapper facing west, both of which preceded the Mormon settlers.
+On the south side is a bronze bas-relief of a pioneer man, woman, and child.
+A bronze plaque on the north side has a list of the pioneers who arrived in the Salt Lake Valley on July 24, 1847.
+It previously also listed their equipment, as well as denoting those who were still living as of the original placement.
+The original plaque was replaced in 2026.

 The Brigham Young Monument was first displayed at the Chicago World's Fair in 1893.
 It stood briefly afterwards on Temple Square and was then transferred centering the intersection of Main and South Temple streets in 1897, where it stood until 1993, when it was moved a few yards north to its present location.

+In 1914 sculptor Cyrus Dallin revisited the motif of the sitting figures in the execution of the Robbins Memorial Flagstaff in Arlington, Massachusetts.
+That piece includes an Indigenous American woman and a Patriot on alert.

 The monument is the work of Cyrus Edwin Dallin.